AkshatJoshi2000/P.U.B---Plus-Ultra-Bot/README.md

 ```sh
    pub/cric csk mi
  ```
- <p>When the name of both the teams is passed as a parameter, the match summary of their previous match and the date of their next match is displayed</p>
+ <p>When the name of both the teams are passed as a parameter, the match summary of their previous match and the date of their next match is displayed</p>
  <img src="Assets/csk vs mi (parameter).png" alt="PLUS ULTRA"></a>

  ```sh
    pub/cric
  ```
- <p>When nothing is passed as parameter then the bot will return the latest feed redaring cricket</p>
+ <p>When nothing is passed as a parameter, the bot will return the latest score feed redaring cricket</p>
  <img src="Assets/no parameter cric.png" alt="PLUS ULTRA"></a>

 #### Dictionary